 - We also hope that the changes in our program will provide more flexibility for our families.

-- All 5 hours may be done virtually/remotely, but no matter what In order to document hours that have been completed, students will fill out a Service Verification Form, have it signed, and submit it electronically to this Google Form.
+All service hours can be completed virtual, online, or in person for the 2021-2022 school year.
+No matter what, in order to document hours that have been completed, students will fill out a Service Verification Form, have it signed, and submit it electronically to this Google Form.